Updated: Oct 29, 2020

 Despite this reality, Doodles can still make great pets for full-time employees.
 Let’s examine some considerations to structure your day and your dog’s routine to enable members of the work force to still enjoy the incredible experience of having a four-legged companion.

-Establish a secure, safe place for your dog to rest while you are gone.
+Establish a secure, safe place for your dog to rest while you are working full-time

 One of the most effective tactics is appropriate crate training.
 When utilized correctly, the crate actually feels like a safe, cozy place to your dog and will help keep him calm and at rest when he must be left alone.
 (Please note that early introduction to crate training is critical!)